oriya-shimonian/Swapify/README.md

 - 🗂️ Personalized product management with edit/delete/infinite scroll
 - 👮 Admin panel for managing meeting locations
 - 🕵️ Internal audit log system to track key user actions

 ---

+### 📸 AI-powered Product Detection

+- Uses ClipDrop API to recognize uploaded images
+- Autofills fields like category, title, and description
+- Saves time and improves listing accuracy

+---

+### 🔄 Swap Requests

+- Send a request offering 1–4 products in exchange
+- Accept or reject received offers
+- Visual tracking of request status (Pending, Approved, Rejected)

+---

+### 💬 In-App Chat

+- Real-time communication between matched users
+- Designed for coordinating meeting details and confirming swaps

+---

+### 🔔 Real-Time Notifications

+- Socket.IO-based alerts for new requests, approvals, and chat messages
+- Unread count in navbar + notification dropdown

+---

+### 🗂️ Product Management

+- Add, edit, delete listings
+- Infinite scroll with filters by date, category, subcategory, and location

+---

+### 👮 Admin Tools

+- Full CRUD management of meeting locations
+- Internal audit log for traceability

+---

+Want to learn more?
+Go back to the [Home](./Home) page.

+**Swapify** is a full-stack web platform designed for users to easily swap puzzles, board games, and books within their community.
+The project was built with a focus on user experience, modular architecture, and modern development practices.

+---